 Section 4.
 Events of Default and Remedy for Default

-4.1 An Event of Default under this Agreement shall include either Party's material breach of any provision of this Agreement, including those incorporated by reference herein, and failure to cure such breach within thirty (30) calendar days of receipt of written notice thereof from the non-defaulting Party; or such other period as may be provided by this Agreement or PG&E’s applicable tariffs.
+4.1 An Event of Default under this Agreement shall include either Party's material breach of any provision of this Agreement, including those incorporated by reference herein, and failure to cure such breach within thirty (30) calendar days of receipt of written notice thereof from the non-defaulting Party or the Energy Division of the CPUC (the "Energy Division"); or such other period as may be provided by this Agreement or PG&E’s applicable tariffs.
+Should the Energy Division determine that a CTA has breached its responsibilities under this Agreement, the Energy Division shall send a letter to both PG&E and the CTA notifying the Parties that a breach has occurred.

-4.2 In the event of such an Event of Default, the non-defaulting Party shall be entitled (a) to exercise any and all remedies available under PG&E’s applicable tariffs; (b) to the extent not inconsistent with PG&E’s applicable tariffs, to exercise any and all remedies provided for by law or in equity; and (c) in the event of a material Event of Default, to terminate this Agreement upon written notice to the other Party, which shall be effective upon the receipt thereof.
+4.2 If an Event of Default occurs, the non-defaulting Party shall be entitled (a) to exercise any and all remedies available under PG&E’s applicable tariffs; (b) to the extent not inconsistent with PG&E’s applicable tariffs, to exercise any and all remedies provided for by law or in equity; and (c) in the event of a material Event of Default, to terminate this Agreement upon written notice to the other Party, which shall be effective upon the receipt thereof.

 4.3 In the event that PG&E terminates this Agreement due to a CTA's Event of Default, PG&E shall resume sending an information-only bill to all end-users receiving consolidated billing from that CTA.
 PG&E shall be entitled to recover its costs, on a time and materials basis, associated with the resumption of the information-only bill.